pentops/j5/README.md

 }
 ```

+When a field is an object type, the field can have the `flatten = true`
+attribute, which makes the JSON encoding of the inner object act as fields of
+the outer object.
+This can be used to create an 'extends' sort of pattern.

 #### Inline Types

 When a field has a type of `object`, `oneof` or `enum`, the type can be defined